 Phyllostachys aurea: Golden Bamboo, as it’s often called, is one of the most widespread species of all.
 One reason for that is its resiliency.
 This species can survive almost anything, including a drought.
 It also has attractive, upright culms and dense but delicate foliage.

-Phyllostachys mannii ‘Decora’: A beautiful variety of running bamboo native to southern China and India.
+Phyllostachys mannii ‘Decora’: A beautiful variety of medium-sized running bamboo native to southern China and India.
 It’s accustomed to hot weather and doesn’t require a lot of water.

 Phyllostachys nigra: Black Bamboo is another of the most popular species of bamboo.
 Partly that’s due to its beautiful culms that turn almost black as they mature.
 P. nigra is also very adaptable to extreme weather including freezing and drought.
 It’s hardy down to at least 0º F.